 Accidental Death Benefit Rider: In the event that you die in an accident, the Accidental Death Benefit Rider of your life insurance policy will pay an additional amount – usually two times the amount of the benefit – to your beneficiaries.
-In today’s post, we’ll go over the pros & cons of the Accidental Death Benefit rider, how the best life insurance companies determine the cost, and why you may want to add this rider to your policy.
+In today’s post, we’ll go over the pros & cons of the accidental death benefit rider, how the best life insurance companies determine the cost, and why you may want to add this rider to your policy.
+Let’s get started!

 Accidental Death Benefit Rider